-Kathryn is a case coordinator and art therapist at a day treatment program, providing case management and group therapy to adults with chronic mental illness and substance abuse.
-Kathryn also works as a fee-for-service clinician at an outpatient clinic, providing individual therapy to couples, and to adults with mood disorders, thought disorders, and post-traumatic stress disorder.
-With experience in DBT, CBT, Mindfulness, and Motivational Interviewing, Kathryn strives to provide empathic, person-centered care by meeting individuals where they are.
-Kathryn studied painting and sculpture at Haverford College.
+Katie has served as the NEATA Treasurer for two terms, and is now energized and enthusiastic about the possibility of creating an art therapy-specific clinical license in Massachusetts, as well as staying up to date on art therapy legislative processes across the country.
+She is a board certified art therapist and licensed mental health counselor working as the assistant director of a day treatment program, providing case management and group therapy to adults with chronic mental illness and substance abuse.
+Katie strives to provide trauma-informed, empathic, person-centered care by meeting individuals where they are.
+Katie studied painting and sculpture at Haverford College.
 She went on to complete her master’s degree in Creative Arts in Therapy with a concentration in Art Therapy at Drexel University.
-Kathryn enjoys art making, laughing, listening to music, and being outdoors in her spare time.
-Driven by a desire to be more creative and efficient, Kathryn helped to grow the art therapy component of the day treatment program.
-She developed the fundraising quarterly art show, which has already celebrated 4 openings.
+Katie enjoys art making, laughing, listening to music, and being outdoors in her spare time.
+Kathryn can be contacted at firstname.lastname@example.org

 Renee Trudell, ART COORDINATOR